darkoppressor/cheese-engine/docs/templateInstructions.md

 Change CFBundleIdentifier in development/\*.app/Contents/Info.plist (all lower case, dashed)

+Change occurrences of Template.app in .gitignore (capitalized, spaced)

 Android
 -------
 Rename the development/android/src/org/cheeseandbacon/template directory to the name of the game